keyboard_arrow_up

 Power Supplies

-Power supplies, or power supply units (PSU), are devices that produce electrical power and provide reliable electrical currents that power electronics, machinery and devices for both industrial and commercial use.
+Power supplies, or power supply units (PSUs), are essential devices that generate and regulate electrical currents to power electronics, machinery, and industrial and commercial systems.
+These units ensure reliable energy distribution, supporting the vast array of technology that drives modern life.

 The History of Power Supplies